 In May 2016, the foundation stone was laid for one of our youngest bear sanctuaries close to the Ukrainian city of Lviv (Lemberg): the BEAR SANCTUARY Domazhyr.
 The first construction phase, covering 7.7 hectares, was completed in autumn 2017.
-Since then, eight bears have already found a new home in the BEAR SANCTUARY Domazhyr.
 The BEAR SANCTUARY Domazhyr will be extended in coming years to include further enclosures.
 The long-term plan is to create space for up to 30 bears now kept in conditions not appropriate for these animals.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.